woreom/meta-tasks/README.md

-# Meta-Tasks: Improving Robustness in Few-Shot Classification with Unsupervised and Semi-supervised Learning
+# Meta-Tasks: An alternative view on Meta-Learning Regularization
 --------

 This repository is the official PyTorch implementation of the paper "Meta-Tasks: Improving Robustness in Few-Shot Classification with Unsupervised and Semi-supervised Learning" by Mohammad Rostami, Atik Faysal, Huaxia wang, Avimanyu Sahoo, Ryan Antle.